s8sg/faas-flow/example/README.md

                 }).
                 Finally(func(state string) {
                         // Optional (cleanup)
-                        // Cleanup is not needed if using default StateManager context.Del("fileName")
+                        // Cleanup is not needed if using default DataStore context.Del("fileName")
                         context.Del("rawImage")
                 })